Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Introduction

-The paper is organized as follows.
 In Section~\ref{s:Main}, we introduce the regret-optimal algorithm and demonstrate the optimality, computational complexity, and adversarial robustness of the algorithm.
 We further introduce an accelerated algorithm of lower computational complexity that can achieve near-regret optimality.
-In Section~\ref{s:Experiments_n_Validation}, we conduct a convergence analysis of the regret-optimal algorithm and compare it to the standard gradient descent approach.
-Then we show the transfer learning capabilities of the algorithm for American option pricing.
-Appendix~\ref{s:Proofs_TechnicalLemmata} is denoted to proving the optimality, adversarial robustness, and computational complexity of the regret-optimal algorithm.
-The near-regret optimality and computational complexity of the accelerated algorithm are also proven.
-Appendix~\ref{s:Background} briefly introduces the background of finite-rank kernel ridge regressors.
+In Section~\ref{s:Experiments_n_Validation}, we conduct a convergence analysis of the regret-optimal algorithm and compare it to the standard gradient descent approach for American option pricing in quantitative finance.